What is Mivan Technology? Advantage & Disadvantage of Mivan Shuttering.

 - Construction joints should be set meticulously.

-- Leakage issue like seepage, leakages during monsoon.
+- Leakage issues like seepage, and leakages during monsoon.

 Construction steps using Mivan Formwork: